 See more helpful articles:

-Sunny Fitzgerald grew up surrounded by family who worked in the health care industry.
-(Her father worked as the maintenance supervisor of a hospital and her stepmother was a physical therapist.)
+Sunny Fitzgerald grew up immersed in the health care industry.
+(Her father worked as the maintenance supervisor of a hospital and her stepmother works in physical therapy and occupational medicine.)
 An incurable addiction to understanding the lives and landscapes of the world led her to become a writer and travel consultant.
-She has written for the Lonely Planet, National Geographic, BBC, Furthermore, kimkim, Mic, and elsewhere.
+She has written for Lonely Planet, National Geographic, BBC, Furthermore, Mic, and more.
 Sunny has sporadic hemiplegic migraines, a rare neurological condition with symptoms that mimic a stroke.
-Her website is www.thisissunny.com
+You can find her at www.thisissunny.com